 At FAU College of Engineering and Computer Science we educate the next generation of engineering and computer science workforce in the following disciplines: Computer Science, Computer Engineering, Electrical Engineering, Bioengineering, Civil Engineering, Environmental Engineering, Geomatics Engineering, Mechanical Engineering, Ocean Engineering (the first and one of the biggest programs in US, housed in our unique facilities in Dania Beach).
 We offer traditional degrees with a modern twist that bear specializations in areas of national priority such as cybersecurity, Internet of Things, transportation and supply chain management, and data science.

 Cutting edge research conducted by our faculty and their research teams, expose our students to technology innovations that push the current state of the art of the disciplines to new heights.
-As we are moving steadfastly towards the 4th Industrial revolution of autonomous systems that is expected to have tremendous economic impact and improve the human condition in ways that we cannot even predict, the College of Engineering and Computer Science is poised to become a leader statewide, nationally, and internationally in education and R&D in artificially intelligent connected secure autonomy in air, ground, undersea or inside the human body.
+As we are moving steadfastly towards the 4th Industrial revolution of artificial intelligence and autonomous systems that is expected to have tremendous economic impact and improve the human condition in ways that we cannot even predict, the College of Engineering and Computer Science is poised to become a leader statewide, nationally, and internationally in education and R&D in artificially intelligent connected secure autonomy in air, ground, undersea or inside the human body.
 This is taking place through new investments that build on ongoing innovations and technology advancements by our faculty in the area of autonomous systems over the past many years.

 Our research efforts are supported by the National Science Foundation (NSF), the National Institutes of Health (NIH), the Department of Defense (DOD), the Department of Transportation (DOT), the Department of Education (DOEd), the State of Florida, and Industry.
 Examples of sponsored research initiated just this past year include: a $500,000 NSF grant to design, deploy and evaluate novel software-defined testbeds for real-time undersea wireless communications of connected autonomous vehicles; a $150,000 contract from GE Aviation to provide autonomous interference avoiding connectivity among drones; a $650,000 NSF grant for deep-learning computing instrumentation at FAU; a $500,000 NSF grant to advance entrepreneurship and innovation in South Florida; a $1.3 million NIH grant to create a robotic hand to sense touch, a discovery that could be a game-changer for amputees; a $500,000 NSF CAREER award to study the seamless motion of fish in the ocean’s depths and develop bio-inspired flexible structures that increase maneuverability and enhance the motion of underwater vehicles and robotic systems; a $1.25 million ONR grant support research on autonomous unmanned marine vehicle platforms for coastal surveillance, coastal surveys, target tracking and protection of at-sea assets; and $600,000 NSF grant to develop data mining software technology to improve the way health care providers capture, tap into, and integrate vital information streams for patient-centered care.
 Our work on quantum computing, post-quantum cryptography and cybersecurity is sponsored by multiple funding agencies, including NIST that recently awarded us a $500,000 grant to develop technology to mitigate attacks by quantum computers.
 Our Freight Mobility Research Institute (FMRI), a $10.5M Transportation Center supported by the US DOT and the State of Florida continues its successes and together with our Laboratory for Adaptive Traffic Operations and Management formed our newly established Research and Education Transportation Hub housed in our Davie Campus.